Data and Trading Communications (DTC) Protocol Server

 With the DTC Protocol Server, all trading related messages are fully supported.
 Both non-simulated and simulated trading is supported when using the DTC Protocol Server.
 For proper support for both of these, make sure you are running a current version of Sierra Chart.

-Follow the instructions below to use the DTC Protocol server:
+Follow the instructions below to use the DTC Protocol server.
+Both a standard simple socket connection and also websocket connections are supported.

 - In the Listening Port box, specify the port number for the server to listen on or keep the default.
 This cannot be 0.